 The visitor center is open 7:30 a.m. to 5:30 p.m.
 Monday to Friday, 8:30 a.m. to 2:30 p.m.
 Saturday, and 1 to 5 p.m.
 Sunday.
 We recommend going to the Visitor's Center if you wish to visit campus prior to registration check-in.
 You may also pick up a Visitor's Parking Pass there.

-The Elite Soccer Academy is open to any and all entrants (limited only by number, age, grade level and/or gender).
-This sports camp is owned, controlled and operated by Charles "Chugger" Adair, the Head Women's Soccer Coach at Virginia Tech.
-The word "Hokie(s)", or any other reference to Virginia Tech are by permission of the University, and do not indicate, express, or imply in any fashion involvement of the University in the operation or control of the camp, whose sole operator is Charles Adair.
+Camps are open to any/all.
+These sports camps are owned, controlled and operated by Charles Adair at Virginia Tech.
+The word "Hokie(s)", or any other reference to Virginia Tech are by permission of the University, and do not indicate, express or imply in any fashion involvement of the University in the operation or control of the camp, whose sole operator is Charles Adair.
+Additionally, authorized use of Virginia Tech owned logos and trademarks does not imply an endorsement of the event or camp.

 Site design, hosting, and online registration services provided by SDI Camps